Error401-Unauthorized/snapsInSpace/README.md

 ###### Tom Galligini, Andrew Lemke, Hunter Manter, Addison Whitney
 Thank you for your attempt in downloading the SDK!
 This project is currently in development!
-Please join our mailing list on (snapsats.space)[http:snapsats.space] to recieve updates on the app's development
+Please join our mailing list on [snapsats.space](http://snapsats.space) to recieve updates on the app's development